-Are you considering adding the patter of tiny paws to your family.
+Are you considering adding the patter of tiny paws to your family?
 Or perhaps looking to adopt an older dog but are still unsure?
-Well, we’re here to give you 3 awesome pawsome reasons to get a dog!
+Well, we’re here to give you three fantastic reasons to get a dog!

-Dogs not only have the ability to make us healthier and happier, they also provide us with more opportunity for social interactions helping to prevent loneliness and boost our confidence.
+Dogs not only have the ability to make us healthier and happier, but they also provide us with more opportunities for social interactions helping to prevent loneliness and boost our confidence.

-Because owning a dog motivates us to exercise, dog owners are less likely to be obese.
-Walking on average an hour longer than non dog owners according to the Journal of Physical Activity and Health (2010)
+Because owning a dog makes us exercise, dog owners are less likely to be obese.
+Walking on average an hour longer than non-dog owners, according to the Journal of Physical Activity and Health (2010)

 Owning a dog is also good for your children.
-In a 2011 study published by the Journal of Paediatrics, it found that children who lived with a dog were less likely to develop eczema.
-In addition, kids who enjoy the company of dogs tend to develop fewer allergies and take fewer sick days than those who live in a dog free household.
+A 2011 study published by the Journal of Paediatrics found that kids who lived with a dog were less likely to develop eczema.
+In addition, kids who have canine companions tend to develop fewer allergies and take fewer sick days than those who live in a dog-free household.

-If we do experience ill health, dogs can also help us recover faster.
-In a study of people that had experienced heart attacks, dog owners were over eight per cent more likely to still be alive one year after suffering their heart attack than those people who didn’t own a dog.
+If we do experience ill health, dogs make us recover faster.
+In a study of people who had experienced heart attacks, dog owners were over eight percent more likely to still be alive one year after suffering their heart attack than those who didn’t own a dog.

-It’s well know that pets can help with a wide range of both physical and mental health problems.
-Visits from pets are linked with a reduction in pain, anxiety and depression and research is still ongoing in areas such as Post Traumatic Stress Disorder (PTSD), and cancer recovery.
+It’s well known that pets can help with a wide range of physical and mental health problems.
+Visits from dogs help with a reduction in pain, anxiety, depression, and research is ongoing in areas such as Post Traumatic Stress Disorder (PTSD) and cancer recovery.

-Smokers are 28 per cent more likely to give up if they own a pet.
-The effects of second-hand smoke on their pet’s health acts as a strong motivator to quit.
+Smokers are 28 percent more likely to give up if they own a pet—the effects of second-hand smoke on their pet’s health act as a solid motivator to quit.